spring-media/adsolutions-implementationReference/publisher/amp_noizz.de.md

         - amp --> it is the platform, please don't change it
         - ressort_story --> it is the adlevel "Vertaggung" from you CMS.
 It is the same value used for the other platforms.
         - Placement --> actually we just use the placement "mrec" for AMP, if you need of them please contact us.
     - sizes ist the size of the ad.
-Actually ist the same size of the Amp container
+Actually its the same size of the AMP container
     - keywords --> if you want to send keywords, please us the object "kw_misc" and place every keyword comma separated.
     - contId stands for the container ID of the ad slot.
     - targetId has the same value of data-target.